david-cattermole/mayaMatchMoveSolver/README.md

 Additionally some of the low-level design is documented in [DESIGN.md](https://github.com/david-cattermole/mayaMatchMoveSolver/blob/master/DESIGN.md).

+If you're interested in contributing to the Maya MatchMove Solver project, please see the conventions and information in [DEVELOPER.md](https://github.com/david-cattermole/mayaMatchMoveSolver/blob/master/DEVELOPER.md).

-The documentation is not complete at this time.
+The documentation is lacking at this time.

 ## Building and Installation